OnsieaStudio/Ludani/README.md

 # Ludani
-Onsiea Engine is a libre and OpenSource 2D-3D game engine in Java with LWJGl (OpenGL, Vulkan, GLFW, STB, OpenAL ...)
+Ludani is a libre and OpenSource 2D-3D game engine in Java with LWJGl (OpenGL, Vulkan, GLFW, STB, OpenAL ...)

 # License